adap/flower/doc/source/recommended-env-setup.rst

 And then?
 ---------

-As soon as you created your virtual environment you can clone the repository and use poetry to install all required packages as shown in the `Flower examples <https://github.com/adap/flower/tree/main/examples/>`_.
+As soon as you created your virtual environment you clone one of the `Flower examples <https://github.com/adap/flower/tree/main/examples/>`_.